devops329/devops/instruction/serviceTesting/serviceTesting.md

 ## ☑ Assignment

 Create a node.js project named serviceTestingExample.
-Reproduce the steps given above in order to solidify your understand of the concepts.
+Reproduce the steps given above in order to solidify your understanding of the concepts.

 Once you are done, go over to Canvas and submit a screenshot showing that you have 100% coverage.
 It should look similar to the image shown below.